ahmgeek/rds_exporter/README.md

 ## Metrics

-Exporter synthesizes [node_exporter](https://github.com/prometheus/node_exporter) -like metrics where possible.
+Exporter synthesizes hardware and OS metrics as well as [node_exporter](https://github.com/prometheus/node_exporter) where possible.

 You can see a list of basic monitoring metrics [here](https://github.com/percona/rds_exporter/blob/master/basic/testdata/all.txt) and a list of enhanced monitoring metrics in text files [here](https://github.com/percona/rds_exporter/tree/master/enhanced/testdata).